The Woodfin Boys of Rutherford County

 With the 18th and 45th regiments anchoring the right wing of his advance, Brown's troops recaptured a battery of rebel guns that had been lost earlier in the day.
 But the Federals also had fresh troops and plenty of them.
 Indiana's 75th Regiment, with more than 700 men, was far larger than other regiments because it was made up of untested recruits who had never been in combat.
 When they poured in from the Union left, the Rutherford County boys got hit first.

-"The Seventy-fifth struck the right flank of Brown's brigade like a whirlwind, hitting the Eighteenth Tennessee first," said Cozzens.
+Cozzens described the attack: "The Seventy-fifth struck the right flank of Brown's brigade like a whirlwind, hitting the Eighteenth Tennessee first.
 The Tennesseans, he said, "never had a chance."
 Pvt.
 Hampton said the fighting was close and confusing.
 "There was such a volume of smoke we could not distinguish the enemy from our own men ten steps away."
 At one point, he said his company fired a volley at another group of Confederates, mistaking them for Yankees.

 Among the casualties in the 18th was Col. Palmer who took a bullet in his right arm and fell from his horse with blood spurting from a torn artery.
 Next in command was Lt.
 Col. William Butler, who also went down.
 With Capt.
 Gideon Lowe in charge, the 18th turned and headed for the rear with the 45th and the rest of the brigade not far behind.